Jefferson County Park

 The park's trail system ties into Cedar View Trail which leads to the city of Libertyville.
 The Cedar View Trail connects to the Fairfield Loop Trail which encircles the entire city of Fairfield.

-See the full story at the Jefferson County Trails Council website.
+Find out about the Fairfield Loop Trail on the Jefferson County Trails Council website.

 Picnic Areas in the Park: